Colossal statue of Ramses II found in Cairo

 The ministry has come under fire on social media and from some news outlets for using a forklift truck to extract part of the statue from the site.

-Afifi responded by saying the sheer weight of the head was a factor, with Dietrich Raue, who heads the German team of archaeologists involved in the excavation, confirming the statue had not been damaged in the process.
+Afifi responded by saying the sheer weight of the head was a factor, with Raue confirming the statue had not been damaged in the process.

 Archaeologists are still working out how to remove the even larger torso portion of the statue, the ministry adds.